feltjs/felt_mural/README.md

-Longer term, we hope to make this a polished collaborative drawing tool, but for now it's on the backburner and exists only to demonstrate how felt-server can be leveraged by any web frontend, including static sites.
+Longer term, we hope to make this a polished collaborative drawing tool, but for now it's on the backburner and exists only to demonstrate how felt-server can be leveraged by any web frontend, including static sites, to create collaborative experiences scoped to the people in your Felt communities.

 deployed: [mural.felt.dev](https://mural.felt.dev/)